WSU-Physics-Courses/physics-521-classical-mechanics/Docs/Syllabus.md

     These topics will be introduced as we progress through the course, inserted into the appropriate locations.

+11. Canonical Perturbation Theory (~2 weeks)

+    These topics will be introduced as we progress through the course, inserted into the appropriate locations.

-11. Special topics and review.
+12. Special topics and review.

     - How these topics will be covered depends on interest.
 One option is to discuss superfluidity with some numerical examples